-Memorial University's Department of Political Science offers graduate courses, a graduate diploma and supervises MA students in all the major subfields of the discipline, including international relations, comparative politics, Canadian politics, public policy, and political theory.
-Our faculty’s research interests cover a wide range: election campaigns and voting behaviour; ethnic conflict within and between states; public administration; provincial politics; aboriginal law and politics; gender and politics; the politics of financial regulation; health care policy and governance; foreign policy; international peace building; the history of international thought; and identity and political theory.
-We also have special area expertise in Western and Southern Europe (particularly Italy, Spain and the Balkan states); the United States; and Newfoundland and Labrador.
-In addition, our MA program offers high-quality training in the methodology of political research.
+Memorial University's Department of Political Science offers graduate courses, a graduate diploma, and supervises MA students in all the major subfields of the discipline: Global Politics, Comparative Politics, Canadian Politics, Public Policy, and Political Theory.
+Our faculty’s research interests cover an incredibly wide range: election campaigns and voting behaviour; climate change and environmental politics; ethnic conflict and migration; Indigenous self-governance; deliberative and participatory democracy; international organizations; human rights; foreign policy; gender and politics; public policy and administration; the politics of financial regulation; municipal politics; provincial politics; protest and social movements; the history of international thought; democratic theory; and political theories of identity, law, and justice.
+We also have special area expertise in Western Europe; China and Southeast Asia; the United States; Canada; and Newfoundland and Labrador.
+In addition, our MA program offers high-quality training in quantitative and qualitative political research methodologies.

-The quality of our research and teaching is reflected in our programs and our students' successes.
 Our Graduate Diploma in Political Science provides an opportunity to acquire additional academic credentials at the graduate level without committing to a full master’s program.
 The program provides students with an opportunity to broaden their knowledge of politics and may also be used for professional career development (e.g. public servants; individuals in the private sector with links to policy and politics; and individuals in non-governmental or voluntary organizations).
-Students can take classes in any of the four major subfields of political science (Canadian Politics, Public Policy, Political Theory, International Relations, Comparative Politics).
-Our Department has particular strengths in areas such as political behaviour, research methods, public policy, and international political economy.
+Students can take classes in any of the four major subfields of political science (Canadian Politics, Public Policy, Political Theory, Global Politics, Comparative Politics).

 Description of program